 Learn how to paint a cross on canvas step by step with acrylic paint.
 This tutorial is easy and includes simple instructions, material list and a video.

 A cross is a very easy painting to do and highly customizable!
 You can easily change the colors in the background, the colors on the cross and the spirals.
 There is plenty of room to write a bible verse or a quote.
 I ended up doing two different versions with a background and color variation.
-Then in one of the photos later in this post, I ended up writing “Then Sings My Soul” inside the heart!
 Feel free to be creative!

 Thanks for viewing this post and I hope you enjoy!